TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/quadratic-damping-pid.md

-# Our Key Innovation, Quadratic Damping PID
+# Our Key Innovation, Quadratic-Damped PID
 to make use of back-EMF braking

 Our key innovation about our follower is our quadratic damping PID.
 We include this quadratic damping term in our translational PID, making it significantly more aggressive, accurate, while minimizing premature deceleration for faster deceleration.
 You can learn about how we came up with this idea here. or our first empirical approach

-Pseudo Code of PD controller with quadraticDamping
+Pseudo Code of PD controller with quadratic-damping
 ```
 error = target - current
 derivative = -kD * velocity